 At the most basic level, the weight loss table contains a series of just two data points: weight and date.
 However, it is possible and more useful to include more detail.
 The weight table in our Calorie Deficit Calculator includes things like body fat percentage, BMI, and Calorie Intake and Expenditure.
 We also include an upper and lower weight number for each date (in addition to the planned number), so that you can assess how well you’re doing compared to plan.

 You could make your own weight table on a piece of paper or a computer spreadsheet, or you could just use our tools.
-Here’s an example you can follow to make your own weight loss table with the calcount Calorie Deficit Calculator:
+Here’s an example you can follow to calculate your calorie deficit and make your own weight loss table with the calcount Calorie Deficit Calculator:

 Start with Current Weight

-In our example, a 45 year old man who weighs 95kg inputs his details.
+This Calorie Deficit Calculator produces results based on the inputs you give it.
+This makes sense, because an 18 year old teenage girl requires a different calorie deficit to, say, a middle-aged man.
+For our example described here, a 45 year old man who weighs 95kg inputs his details.
 He aims to lose 5kg in six months, then maintain his new weight of 90kg for at least another 6 months.